Our Clinical Interests

 We are experienced in treating psychiatric conditions, commonly including depression, anxiety, bipolar illness, psychosis, dual problems with alcohol or drug abuse, mental trauma, and other conditions affecting the brain and causing abnormal changes in mood or thought.

-Typically psychotherapy consists of meeting with a pyschotherapist or counselor one 50 minute hour per week for a series of around 10 sessions, requiring about three months.
+Typically psychotherapy consists of meeting with a psychotherapist or counselor one 50 minute hour per week for a series of around 10 sessions, requiring about three months.
 Usually 10 sessions will allow enough time to confront current issues and make progress on resolving them.
 Psychotherapy can go beyond this, but often the focus shifts more to character and personality rather than to specific issues that are causing distress.

 Attention Deficit Disorder